 It is important to realize that sex offender sentencing in this felony matter generally involves some type of Indeterminate Sentencing.
 This is unique to sex offenses in Colorado.
 A sentence of this type requires the court to give the defendant a minimum sentence, but no maximum.
 The upper limit is left open, with the maximum being the defendant’s natural life — or a life sentence.
 Whether in prison or during a probation sentence, all sex offenders must participate in Sex Offender Treatment.
 Visit our Sex Offender Treatment Questions and Answer pages, for more information.

 Because a sexual assault/rape conviction can lead to life in prison, it is important that you take these charges seriously and contact one of our experienced Colorado criminal lawyers at once.
 You need to consult a Colorado criminal attorney who regularly defends the accused in rape cases in Adams County, Denver County, Weld County, Elbert County, Arapahoe County, Jefferson County, Douglas County and other Colorado counties.
-At O'Malley and Sawyer, LLC, we have been aggressively defending people charged with sexual assault for years and can put that experience to work in your rape case.
+At Sawyer Legal Group, LLC, we have been aggressively defending people charged with sexual assault for years and can put that experience to work in your rape case.
 Be smart, exercise your right to remain silent, and contact us immediately at 303-731-0719.
 Together, we can protect your future.